pblack/docs/content/deployment-and-hosting/hosting-with-github-pages.md

 ![](/docs/assets/images/Screen Shot 2016-06-09 at 2.49.31 PM.png)

-Now back over Forestry, after completing the initilal setup of importing your site, you will be presented with a dialog to set up the hosting.
+Now back over Forestry, after completing the initial setup of importing your site, you will be presented with a dialog to set up the hosting.
 To host with GitHub Pages, choose "github-pages" from the drop down, then select the repository and branch (It will almost always be "github-pages".)

 ![](/docs/assets/images/Screen Shot 2016-06-09 at 2.57.12 PM.png)